 I received from my teacher, the gaon, my grandfather זצ"ל, that he saw in the commentary on the Kuzari written by Rav Nasanel ibn Kaspi (early 15th century) a statement quoting Plato saying, “I was with Jeremiah in Egypt, and in the beginning I mocked him and his words, but in the end, when I spoke to him regularly and carefully observed his deeds, I saw that his words were the words of the living God.
 Then I said in my heart and I determined that he was a sage and a prophet.”

 (Page 137 in 1889 Warsaw edition.)
 Also see Seder HaDoros ג"א ש' and Midrash Talpiyos ענף ירמיה.

 Near the end of a letter he wrote to Rav Shmuel ibn Tibbon on the translation of Moreh Nevuchim.

 The Shalsheles HaKabala writes that a book was found, supposedly written by Aristotle, in which Aristotle recanted from all of his philosophical teachings and acknowledged the truth of the Torah.
-The Shalsheles HaKabala then goes on to quote at length from a letter, appended to this work, which Aristotle supposedly wrote to his disciple, Alexander the Great, in which he tells how he met a Jewish sage who proved to him the truth of the Torah and that he now wishes he could destroy all of his earlier works.
-Seder HaDoros quotes a source that claims that Aristotle even converted to Judaism!
+The Shalsheles HaKabala then goes on to quote at length from a letter, appended to this work, which Aristotle supposedly wrote to his disciple, Alexander the Great, in which he writes that he met a Jewish sage who proved to him the truth of the Torah and that he now wishes he could destroy all of his earlier works.
+Seder HaDoros even quotes a source that claims that Aristotle converted to Judaism!

 הקדמת ר' מנחם מענדל משקלאב לפי' הגר"א על מס' אבות – This statement may have been specifically intended to contradict the legends of Aristotle’s later change of heart.